hareko/js-merge-xml/README.md

  - error.text

 The sources must have the same default namespace (if have at all).
-Prefix '_' is reserved to handle default namespace.
+Prefix '_' is reserved to handle the default namespace.
 IE doesn't allow replacement of the root node attributes.

 NodeJS
 ------
-The browser window objects' *DOMParser, XPathEvaluator, XMLSerializer* functionality is implemented by the *xpath, xmldom* modules.
-The sample requires also *formidable* module.
+The browser window objects' (*DOMParser, XPathEvaluator, XMLSerializer*) functionality is implemented by the *xpath, xmldom* modules.
+The sample requires also the *formidable* module.

-Install the modules by starting **NPM** from the directory where you have downloaded the package files.
+Install the modules by starting **NPM** from the directory where you have downloaded the package files:

 >npm i -D xpath xmldom formidable

-Start the NodeJS service with the sample:
+Start the NodeJS service with the sample script:

 >node examplen.js